kwan22/habits/level1.md

 ## Level 1

 Level 1 is meant to simulate a player that has just completed a casual playthrough of the base game and wants to immediately jump into speedrunning.
 They likely have collected some berries here and there, maybe found a few cassettes and blue hearts, but have not played any B-sides or Farewell.
-They have not been introduced to any of the game-taught speed tech and thus these rules will reflect that.
+They have not been introduced to any of the game-taught speed tech and these rules will reflect that.

 *(graphic)*